mcraiha/CommonSecrets/SPECIFICATIONS.md

 Can contain multiple note entries which are in following format:

+#### Note title

+Base64 encoded UTF-8 string that contains the title of note

 #### Note text

 Base64 encoded UTF-8 string that contains the content of note